 Free online projects for young people to learn coding and develop their digital skills.

-Alongside resources on our Class Pages here are some activities, websites and ideas to keep you and your child entertained during COVID-19 school closure.
+Alongside resources on our Class Pages here are some activities, websites and ideas to keep you and your child entertained during school closures.

 Early Years Foundation Stage

 (Nursery and Reception)

 Creative ideas for families:

 1. Music and Singing

 i) Online music workshops for children aged 0 to 7 and their bigger people.
 Stomping In The Woods Video 1: EleMouse!
 By community musician, by Ruti Lachs: http://www.activemusic.ie/